IjonTichy/IjonPyKi/README.md

 IjonPyKi
 ========

-I made a stupid wiki for stupid puroses.
+I made a stupid wiki for stupid purposes.
 Have at it.